 Taxon distribution as listed in assessment

-In the UAE, this species occurs in the Hajar Mountains to the Ru'us al-Jibal (Jongbloed et al. 2003, Feulner 2011).
-Globally, the species ranges from the Arabian Peninsula to Afghanistan and Pakistan, north to Central Asia (Board of Trustees, RBG Kew 2019).
+Within the UAE, this species is considered to be widespread within the Hajar Mountains (Jongbloed et al. 2003).
+Globally, the native range of this species spans across the Sahara, through to the Arabian Peninsula and on to India (Board of Trustees, RBG Kew 2019).

 Is there a map available in assessment?